-They are essential for many important functions in the body, such as energy production and immune function.
-Many of the nutrients participate in processes related to muscle contractions and energy expenditure and are crucial for optimizing performance and recovery when training.
+Micros are essential for many important functions in the body, such as energy production and immune functionl.
+Since many of the micronutrients participate in processes related to muscle contractions and energy expenditure, we've highlighted some important things about micros to keep in mind to optimize performance and recovery while training.

 The daily requirement for some vitamins and minerals might be increased for highly physically active people (1).
 When training regularly, there is an increased need for energy intake (providing energy balance’ is the goal).
 This means that with a well-balanced diet, meeting your energy requirements sees your micro intake increase automatically.
 It’s usually not a problem to get enough micros if you’re promoting energy balance and have a varied diet that includes all food groups (2).

 Endurance training puts higher demands on the body.
 If you’re excluding things from your diet (preferences or allergies) you need to replace them with equal nutrients from other healthful sources.
 The more you exclude, the more you need to be aware of.
 If you have a restrictive diet, suspect you have some kind of deficiency, or you’re looking to lose weight (operating on a large energy deficit) always consult a dietitian or nutritionist.

 Vitamins are organic substances that help your body function normally.
 We get vitamins through food, since the body can’t produce them on its own, or doesn’t produce enough of them itself (Vitamin D is a rare exception, since it’s formed in the skin through sunlight).
 Vitamins are usually divided into fat-soluble and water-soluble vitamins.
 The main difference between them is how they are metabolized and stored in the body (3).